briansmith/ring/BUILDING.md

 shared library, define `BORINGSSL_SHARED_LIBRARY` in any code which `#include`s the BoringSSL headers.

+In order to serve environments where code-size is important as well as those where performance is the overriding concern, `OPENSSL_SMALL` can be defined to remove some code that is especially large.

 ### Building for Android

 It's possible to build BoringSSL with the Android NDK using CMake.
 This has